 - Sprinkle with cinnamon and nutmeg, then top with butter sliced thinly to evenly place around.

 - Place the lid on and set the vent to sealing.

-- Once it is finished, do a manual release – I prefer to do a slow manual release.
+- Once it is finished, carefully do a manual release.

 - Gently stir and place in a serving dish.
 Enjoy!